-We ask for contact information including your name, company name, email address, and phone number, on our website so that we can reply to an enquiry you send us.
+We ask for contact information including your name, company name, email address and phone number via our website, so that we can reply to an enquiry you send us.

 We use Google Analytics to collect information about the way people use our website.

 We collect your name and email address when you sign up for our electronic newsletter.